Day 83: Queen Charlotte Track Day 1: Ship Cove to Camp Bay

 I took my first break at a picnic table near the water at Schoolhouse Bay, part of Resolution Bay.
 Peter and Susanna had gotten there shortly before, and were making sandwiches, when a particularly bold weka stole some of their bread.
 Wekas are brown birds, roughly chicken-sized, and especially known for their proclivity for stealing things.
 (In 2018, CareFree had a bag of trash stolen by wekas.)
 The main lesson is, keep an eye on your stuff if there are wekas around.

 We had originally planned on stopping at Schoolhouse Bay, but it wasn’t even noon yet; all of us were ready and willing to go further.
 I set my sights on the campsite at Camp Bay, the next DOC campground.
-(Beforehand, I didn’t even consider going the 27 km to there; now, it seemed a reasonable thing to do.)
+(Beforehand, I didn’t even consider hiking the 27 km to there; now, it seemed a very reasonable thing to do.)

 Schoolhouse Bay